MihaiSzeri/my-first-HTML-CSSrepo/README.md

 Pictures taken from google.
 Footer taken from Love running.
-HTML an CSS validator check came out good, code is valid.
+HTML an CSS validator check came out good, code is valid. works on firefox, and Microsoft edge.
+Can't make it fit moblie or tablet screens.